IPhone: 2020s

-The iPhone 12, 12 Mini, 12 Pro, and 12 Pro Max were announced via a livestream event on October 13, 2020.
-All models featured OLED "Super Retina XDR" displays, introduced faster 5G connectivity, and the MagSafe magnetic charging and accessory system; a slimmer flat-edged design was also introduced, which combined with stronger glass-ceramic front glass, added better drop protection compared to previous iPhones.
-The iPhone 12 Mini introduced a smaller 5.4-inch screen, while the 12 Pro and 12 Pro Max had larger screens of 6.1-inch and 6.7-inch respectively.
-The iPhone 12 Pro and 12 Pro Max additionally added a Lidar sensor for better accuracy in augumented reality (AR) applications.
+The iPhone 12, 12 Mini, 12 Pro, and 12 Pro Max were announced during a livestream event on October 13, 2020.
+All models featured OLED "Super Retina XDR" displays, introduced faster 5G connectivity, and the MagSafe magnetic charging and accessory system; a slimmer flat-edged design was also introduced, and its stronger glass-ceramic front glass improved drop protection compared to previous iPhones.
+The iPhone 12 Mini introduced a smaller 5.4-inch screen, while the 12 Pro and 12 Pro Max had larger 6.1-inch and 6.7-inch screens, respectively.
+The iPhone 12 Pro and 12 Pro Max also added a Lidar sensor for better accuracy in augmented reality (AR) applications.

-The iPhone 13, 13 Mini, 13 Pro, and 13 Pro Max were announced via a livestream event on September 14, 2021.
+The iPhone 13, 13 Mini, 13 Pro, and 13 Pro Max were announced during a livestream event on September 14, 2021.
 All models featured larger camera sensors, larger batteries for longer battery life, and a narrower "notch" screen cutout.
-The iPhone 13 Pro and 13 Pro Max additionally introduced smoother adaptive 120 Hz refresh rate "ProMotion" technology in its OLED display, and three-times optical zoom in the telephoto lens.
+The iPhone 13 Pro and 13 Pro Max additionally introduced smoother adaptive 120 Hz refresh rate "ProMotion" technology in their OLED displays and three-times optical zoom in the telephoto lens.
 The low-cost third-generation iPhone SE was introduced on March 8, 2022, and incorporated the A15 Bionic chip from the iPhone 13, but otherwise retained similar hardware to the second-generation iPhone SE.

 The iPhone 14, 14 Plus, 14 Pro, and 14 Pro Max were announced on September 7, 2022.
 All models introduced satellite phone emergency calling functionality.
-A new 14 Plus model introduced the large 6.7-inch screen size, first seen on the iPhone 12 Pro Max, into a lower-cost device.
-The iPhone 14 Pro and 14 Pro Max additionally introduced a higher-resolution 48-megapixel main camera, the first increase in megapixel count since the iPhone 6s; it also introduced always-on display technology to the lock screen, and an interactive status bar interface integrated in a redesigned screen cutout, entitled "Dynamic Island".
+The new 14 Plus brought the large 6.7-inch screen size, first seen on the iPhone 12 Pro Max, to a lower-cost device.
+The iPhone 14 Pro and 14 Pro Max additionally introduced a higher-resolution 48-megapixel main camera, the first increase in megapixel count since the iPhone 6s; the Pro models also introduced always-on display technology to the lock screen, and an interactive status bar interface integrated in a redesigned screen cutout, called "Dynamic Island".

 The iPhone 15, 15 Plus, 15 Pro, and 15 Pro Max were announced on September 12, 2023.
-Starting with this group of devices, all models switch to using USB-C as their power connector to comply with European Commission regulations, replacing Apple's proprietary Lightning connector after eleven years of use in previous models.
-The 15 and 15 plus now feature the Dynamic Island, which debuted with the iPhone 14 Pro (effectively retiring the "notch" display cutout), a 48-megapixel main camera, slightly curved edges, and a color-infused frosted glass back.
-The 15 Pro and Pro Max also replace the mute switch with the "Action" button, and stainless-steel material to titanium.
+Starting with this group of devices, all models switched to USB-C as their power connector to comply with European Commission regulations, replacing Apple's proprietary Lightning connector after eleven years of use in previous models.
+The 15 and 15 Plus feature the Dynamic Island, which debuted with the iPhone 14 Pro (effectively retiring the "notch" display cutout), a 48-megapixel main camera, slightly curved edges, and a color-infused frosted glass back.
+The 15 Pro and Pro Max also replace the mute switch with the "Action" button, and replace stainless steel with titanium.